randseed1724/breakingthewall/README.txt

 Attribution Notice:

-Thank you to IronHack's TA Nick and special thanks to Kaysser, who tough me how to structure my files and helped me a lot with his advice.
+Thank you to IronHack's TA Nick and special thanks to Kaysser, who tough me how to structure my files and helped me with the function of movement.

 Pixel bricks: ecstaticSalamander